MIDAS Knowledge Base MIDAS Knowledge Base

 Note: This article applies to self-hosted editions of MIDAS v4.09 or later

-MIDAS v4.09 introduced a new optional "High Resolution" theme pack, ideally suited to users who view their MIDAS room booking and resource scheduling system on larger, high resolution displays.
+MIDAS v4.09 introduced a new optional "High Resolution" theme pack.
+This is ideally suited to users who view their MIDAS room booking and resource scheduling system on larger, high resolution displays.

 This theme utilizes SVG (Scalable Vector Graphics) images in place of traditional .jpg and .png images.